diogotcorreia/master-thesis/docs/content/ch01-introduction.typ

   + #enum-label("rq-widespread")
     Is class pollution in Python prevalent and exploitable in real world applications?
-  + #enum-label("rq-cmp-pp")
-    How does class pollution in Python compare to prototype pollution in JavaScript when it comes to exploitability and prevalence in the real-world?
 ]

 These reflect the iterative process of understanding the vulnerability at